ggggggg876/NWG-Exposed/README.md

 Here is a [written exam worksheet](Written-GFP-Exam.pdf).

-Here is a video of Jason telling you to hand out these cards to random people while telling them "I love you".
+Here is a [video](https://odysee.com/@Finalblossom:3/No-White-Guilt-Business-Cards:b) of Jason telling you to hand out [these cards](No-White-Guilt-Business-Card-Design.jpg). to random people while telling them "I love you".

 Normal people don’t act like this.